-Becky returned to “hometown” Brattleboro with husband and family in 1992, and has lived in the area ever since.
-She has taught storytelling and music to graduate students at Antioch University in Keene, and is often musical director for performances at the New England Youth Theatre.
-Becky is on both New Hampshire and Vermont Arts Council rosters as a performing artist (storyteller and musician) and she offers programs and performances in New England and further afield.
-She is currently the music teacher at Wardsboro Elementary School, the organist and choir director at 2nd Congregational Church in Londonderry, Vermont, and the musical director for the musical theatre program at the Putney School.
-Becky continues to be director for the Brattleboro Women’s Chorus, a wonderful non-auditioned community chorus she founded in 1996.
+Becky returned to “hometown” Brattleboro with her husband and family in 1992 and has lived in the area ever since.
+In recent years, she has taught storytelling and music at Antioch University in Keene, directed musicals at the New England Youth Theatre and the Putney School, and taught elementary school music in southeastern Vermont towns.
+Becky currently is the organist and choir director at the Second Congregational Church in Londonderry, Vermont, and directs two women’s choruses: Animaterra, in Keene, NH, and the Brattleboro Women’s Chorus, which she founded in 1996.

 Becky has been a favorite resident storyteller at our school over the years.
 She is one of only a few artists who has been able to work with our population of preschoolers through the primary grades.
 She has kept them entertained as well as actively involved in her combination of music and stories.
 It’s always a lot of fun when Becky’s around.